signal18/replication-manager/README.md

 This flag ensures that in case of split brain + leader crash, when old leader is reintroduced it will not show up as a possible leader for WRITES.

-MaxScale can follow multi=master setting by tracking the read-only flag and route queries to the writable node.
+MaxScale can follow multi master setting by tracking the read-only flag and route queries to the writable node.

 ```
 [Multi-Master Monitor]